Crystal Swing: 2010

 In 2010, Crystal Swing appeared on satellite television show, Rural TV.
 A video of their appearance was then posted on YouTube, and immediately gained thousands of views daily.
 TV talk show host Ellen DeGeneres tweeted about the group.
 On 12 March, they made their first live television appearance on Irish television on The Late Late Show with Ryan Tubridy.
 On 15 March, they appeared on Newstalk 106-108fm with Seán Moncrieff, and on 16 March they appeared on The Afternoon Show.
 Later in the month they made appearances on Xposé and Ireland AM.
 On 6 April, they flew to Hollywood to make an appearance on The Ellen DeGeneres Show.
 The show was recorded on Thursday 8 April, and was broadcast in America on Monday, 12 April.

 Since 2010

 After their initial media exposure, the band undertook an extensive tour of the major venues in Ireland with a five-piece band and support acts.
 The band has appeared with stars such as Lily Allen and Bonnie Tyler as well as most of the home-grown Irish stars of the music industry.

-Since 2010, Crystal Swing have continued to tour and have featured on many mainly Irish TV and Radio shows including Living with Lucy, Celebrity Bainisteoir, Driving me Crazy, Republic of Telly, Celebrity Head Chef, Charity ICA Bootcamp, Mastermind and many others.
+Since 2010, Crystal Swing have continued to tour and have featured on many mainly Irish TV and Radio shows including Living with Lucy, Celebrity Bainisteoir, Driving Me Crazy, Republic of Telly, Celebrity Head Chef, Charity ICA Bootcamp, and Mastermind.

 The band have also performed in London, Portugal and the Caribbean.